vmartinezlive/secondCopy/WordCounterProject.Solution/README.md

 ```
 ## Objectives

+* Create specs in plain english with on README
+* Specs include specific input and output values and a descriptive sentence.
+* Specs begin with the simplest possible behavior and progress to more complex cases, covering different input values.
+* All specs are translated correctly as test methods.
+* All tests are passing, and described functionality is present.

+* Identify words in a word
+  Input:  Apple
+  Output: Apple
-* Count each word in sentence
+* Identify words in a sentence
+  Input:  I see a cat
+  Output: I see a cat
-* Identify similar words in a sentence_
+* Identify similar words in a sentence
-* Remove identical word
+  Input:  Fire!
+Fire!
+Where's the Fire?
+  Output: Fire
+* Change the sentence to array of strings
+  Input:  Fire!
+Fire!
+Where's the Fire?
+  Output: "Fire!"
+"Fire!"
+"Where's" "the" "Fire?"
-* Output number of words without identical word.
+* Count the number of words in sentence
+  Input:  Fire!
+Fire!
+Where's the Fire?
+  Output: 3